 Here again simple saving faith is logically and vitally connected to overflowing with the Spirit, to baptism in the Spirit.
 Faith brings more than just a shot in the dark innoculation from evil (as if one shot of faith really and forever kill our sin nature?).
 It brings new life and an actually restored nature, which perfectly describes the flow of one's life after baptism in the Spirit, it's a flow that defines being guided by God and His Spirit.

 5. 1Cor.12,13: "We were baptized into one body in a single Spirit, Jews as well a Greeks, slaves as well as free men, and we were all given the same Spirit to drink."

-We are all given the same cup of the Spirit to drink, that is we all drink the same thing (the way it should be drunk- fully), thus it has the same effect- we will all be baptized by the single Spirit into one body.
+We are all given the same cup of the Spirit to drink, that is we all drink the same thing (the way it should be drunk- fully), thus it has the same effect.
+We will all be baptized by the single Spirit into one body.

-6. Acts 19.1-7: Professing disciples in Ephesus, baptized by John, receive baptism in Jesus name because they had never received the Holy Spirit, even though they were already believers, "already saved."
-Again the two baptisms cannot be separated and are really one baptism in one Spirit.
+6. Acts 19,1-7: Professing disciples in Ephesus, baptized by John, receive adult water baptism in Jesus' name because they had never received the Holy Spirit, even though they were already believers, already to use our descriptions "saved", "already born again" by the seed of profession, but clearly not enjoying the fullness!

 How Are We To Be Guided Well If Not Baptized In the Holy Ghost?

 How do we decide "if they are not against us they are for us," or if it's worth it to oppose folks?

 How did Issac know it was better to move at some point away from the Philistines and dig new wells rather than fight them for destroying his wells?

 How do we decide specific and new questions that scripture doesn't pin point?